 Welcome to the website of study association Albion.
 Almost every degree at Utrecht University has its own study association, and for the degree of English Language and Culture this is Albion.
 As a study association, we do everything we can to help you get the most out of your time at Utrecht University.
 We organise all sorts of activities: from career events and symposia to parties and pub quizzes, but also trips to Ireland, Scotland or England.
 We are in close contact with the English Department and make sure your feedback reaches the right people.
 None of this is mandatory, every activity is organised for all members and you can simply join whenever you like.
-Do you want to know more about Albion and its activities?
-Check out our brand new brochure.

-You can join Albion if you study of have studied English Language and Culture at Utrecht University.
+You can join Albion if you study or have studied English Language and Culture at Utrecht University.
 Contribution is €10 annually, but for your first year there will be an additional €20 fee.
 Once you are a member you are more than welcome to join every activity Albion organises and you will receive discounts on your study books if you order them in our web shop.
 Click here to join Albion.

-Like the Albion Facebook page to keep yourself updated and entertained.
+Like the Albion Instagram page to keep yourself updated and entertained.
 It contains up-to-date information on all activities and events.
 You can also ask your quick questions there.
-And of course you can always reach us via firstname.lastname@example.org.
+And of course you can always reach us via email@example.com.

 Albion Utrecht has been around since 1959; however, it ceased to exist at some point.
 It was refounded in 1991 as the study association we now know and love.